THE HISTORICAL 7TH SEAL

 The Crusades were initiated to expel the Muslim occupiers of Jerusalem.
 Reports had flowed back to Europe about Christian pilgrims being harassed and hindered by the Muslims in the Holy City.
 Some sources say that this oppression came from Jews as well.
 One way or another, whenever a Crusade got underway in Europe, it began with severe persecutions of Jews.
 This involved false conversions, forced baptisms, extortion, displacement of people and widespread murder.
-Jewish historians record that those Jews who rejected "conversion" and baptism, and chose death instead, introduced a phenomenon that was new to Judaism: "the tradition of freely accepted martydom, Kiddush ha-Shem, martyrdom for the glory of God, thus became the exemplary answer of Jews threatened in their life and faith by the crusaders."
-See: https://www.jewishvirtuallibrary.org/the-crusades).
+Jewish historians record that those Jews who rejected "conversion" and baptism, and chose death instead, introduced a phenomenon that was new to Judaism: "the tradition of freely accepted martyrdom, Kiddush ha-Shem, martyrdom for the glory of God, thus became the exemplary answer of Jews threatened in their life and faith by the crusaders."
+(See: https://www.jewishvirtuallibrary.org/the-crusades).
 The concept of martyrdom was of course part and parcel of the spirit of this period in history.
 The Popes had promised a full remission of sins and a glorious afterlife to the Christian crusaders if they died in their endeavours to liberate Jerusalem.
-Islam promised those that died fighting its holy wars an afterlife of debauchery in heaven.
-So we see that on all sides, the martyr's death was sought but not found, as none of these were walking with, or being led by, God.
+Islam promised those who died fighting its holy wars an afterlife of debauchery in heaven.
+So we see that on all sides, the martyr's death was sought but not found, as none of these groups were being led by God.

 7 The shape of the locusts was like horses (both the Crusaders and the Muslims used horses extensively) prepared for battle.
 On their heads were crowns of something like gold (horses' heads were protected by armour), and their faces were like the faces of men (like men, horses also had metal face plates).